doesnotsitproperly/prime-tweaks/changes/more_craftable_horse_armors.md

 Adds recipes for Iron, Golden, and Diamond Horse Armors.
-Each recipe is added to the player's recipe book once they an Iron Ingot, a Gold Ingot, or a Diamond.
+Each recipe is added to the player's recipe book once they collect an Iron Ingot, a Gold Ingot, or a Diamond.

 New file(s):
 - [iron_horse_armor.json (Recipe)](../src/data/prime_tweaks/recipes/iron_horse_armor.json)